AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - added new :ref:`scenarioAerocapture` which simulates an aerocapture scenario
 - added new :ref:`hingedBodyLinearProfiler` to provide a panel deployment angular profile
 - added new :ref:`hingedRigidBodyMotor` to provide panel motor torque control
-- added new :ref:`hingedRigidBodyMotorSensor` for adding noise, bias, and discretization to panel state message
 - added new training videos to :ref:`configureBuild`, :ref:`installOptionalPackages`, :ref:`scenarioBasicOrbit`,
   :ref:`scenarioOrbitManeuver`, :ref:`scenarioOrbitMultiBody`, :ref:`scenarioCustomGravBody`
 - added support for Vizard 2.1 scripting